KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 land of the questioning mind—

 you have given birth
-to a son who now carries your virtues into a new age:
+to many who now carry your virtues into a new age:

 Not as heaviness,